SMITHsharon/clicky-planets/readme.md

 ### Project Specs
 #### `JavaScript` basics
 `JavaScript` coding syntax and constructs were demonstrated and discussed, including:
-- declared and assigned values to `planets` object array, which includes an image file for each planet
+- declares and assigns values to `planets` object array, which includes an image file for each planet
-- `css` styling, including `.btn:hover`, which changes the appearance of the `Show Me Planets` button upon a mouse hover
+- `css` styling, including `.btn:hover`, which changes the appearance of the `Show Me Planets` button upon a mouse `hover`
-- built the entire string of Planets from `planets` array, then wrote to the DOM
+- builds the entire string of Planets from `planets` array, then writes to the DOM
 - all Planets are initialized with `class="planetName hidden"`; when user clicks on a Planet element, the `hidden` class is removed, and value for `planets[i].name` displays in white on the Planet image.